kaihara/kwp71scan/README.md

 # About correspondence to other vehicles
 Tested with 155 16V and V6 ECU and immobilizer units.

-If you have a 90s Motronic vehicle with a Fiat / Alfa 3pin diagnostic connector, you may be able to use this program as is.
+If you have a 90s Motronic ecu vehicle with a Fiat / Alfa 3pin diagnostic connector, you may be able to use this program as is.

 Protocols before OBD2 may have their own implementations, and it is not known exactly whether kwp71 will work unless tested on a real device.